 Initially powered by heavy battery packs, the helmets were later converted to AC as, I speculate, they realized that they would never be used in public beyond one video done for publicity prior to the final iteration of the helmets in their full LED splendor.
 The switch to AC allowed for further electronics, removal of heavy backpacks, and the realization that power cords could be photoshopped out or hidden with camera angles in press materials.

 Despite being used only for publicity in controlled settings, their vacuum-metalizing had shown some wear over the intervening seventeen years.
-You might guess that they were not treated well but their electronics remained in perfect condition, suggesting that the metal pitting was nobody’s fault, but simply a shortcoming of the processes available at the time.
+You might guess that they took a beating from heavy use well but their electronics remained in perfect condition (cosmetically anyway), suggesting that the metal pitting was nobody’s fault, but simply a shortcoming of the processes available at the time.
 It’s also worth noting, that using these helmets basically rendered the wearers blind as the gauge of the wires and ribbons used was THICK.
 These helmets were heavy, and likely got pretty hot inside.
 I can’t help but wonder if they still work.
 It stands to reason that they should.

-I’m unsure as to the order of events here with regards to what the duo decided to do first, whether it was the film Electroma, record Human After All, or sign a deal to go on a tour, but all two of these three creative endeavors necessitated an evolution of the Robots’ costumes purely from the standpoint of practicality.
-They couldn’t expect the electronic helmets to hold up to the physical rigors of a live tour or film production and perhaps they were over the hassle from the standpoint of marketing a new record, so all electronics were ditched in favor of lightweight fiberglass helmets that could easily be mass produced as costume pieces for a film and swapped out on tour should one be damaged.
+I’m unsure as to the order of events here with regards to what the duo decided to do first, whether it was the film Electroma, record Human After All, or sign a deal to go on a tour, but two of these three creative endeavors necessitated an evolution of the Robots’ costumes from the standpoint of practicality.
+They couldn’t expect the electronic helmets to hold up to the physical rigors of a live tour or film production and perhaps they were over the hassle from the standpoint of marketing a new record, so all electronics were ditched in favor of extremely lightweight fiberglass helmets that could easily be mass produced as costume pieces for a film and swapped out on tour should one be damaged.
 Added bonus, you could walk more than eight feet since you weren’t plugged in to the wall.
 If you’re curious about Electroma, and want to take an hour and nine minute break from reading this post, you can watch it below as long as the link to the Russian YouTuber who’s sharing it doesn’t get taken down.
 It’s lasted three years.
 Perhaps YouTube’s UGC algorithm doesn’t work with Cyrillic text?

-Also Daft Punk ditched the quirky fashion associated with the Discovery era and donned leather motorcycle suits designed by Hedi Slimane, who also photographed the Alive 2007 tour and whose photographs are used in the album art for the accompanying live album.
+As you can see, Daft Punk ditched the quirky fashion associated with the Discovery era and donned leather motorcycle suits designed by Hedi Slimane, who also photographed the Alive 2007 tour and whose photographs are used in the album art for the accompanying live album.
 His photography is decent, and he gets high points for shooting film.
 Love that grain.
 Additional costumes were developed in collaboration with Janet Hansen of Enlightened Designs, an early adopter of EL wire as costume element, for the Alive 2007 tour’s encore in which the robots lit up like programs from the 1982 Disney film TRON.
 This last bit about light-up motorcycle suits had the added subversive element of Daft Punk communicating subliminally with Disney that they wanted to collaborate on something, anything.
 A couple of lines of business at Disney eventually came calling, and the duo opted to score the sequel to Tron, TRON: LEGACY in 2010, which leads us, after the images below, and an ad break, to…

 3. TRON: LEGACY: 2010